 Hire a Houston Dram Shop Attorney

-In these types of cases, dram shop and social host liability must be done by an expert dram shop lawyer so you can ensure success.
-A Houston dram shop attorney will guide you best in the complexities of a dram shop case.
+In these types of cases, dram shop and social host liability must be done by an expert dram shop attorney so you can ensure success.
+A Houston dram shop lawyer will guide you best in the complexities of a dram shop case.
 One that has both knowledge and compassion in bringing you or your loved one justice.

 Roxell Richards Injury Law Firm with our Houston dram shop attorney is here to help you through this difficult time.
 We are in Houston, Texas but we can practice in the whole state and some parts of California, as well.
 We have more than 15 years of experience working on accident cases such as drunk driving car accidents and dram shop cases.